-You will receive confirmation that your application has been processed via email, therefore it is vital to ensure that your email address is included on the application form.
+You will receive confirmation that your application has been received via email, therefore it is vital to ensure that your email address is included on the application form.
+Please do not create a username with an email address other than your own.